By Dr. Royal Lee

 We might list the successful methods as follows:

 1. Escharotics.
-[This treatment is] limited to those cases in which a preparation can be applied directly to the cancer.
+Limited to those cases in which a preparation can be applied directly to the cancer.
 (The Nichols Clinic at Savannah, MO, and the Hoxsey Clinic at Dallas used this method.)
 It definitely does destroy the cancer in a large percentage of cases.
 The Nichols Clinic annually publishes a book containing the names and addresses of the thousands of patients they have cured from all parts of the United States.
 The Hoxsey Clinic presents remarkable evidence of success in treating cancer of the types that are amenable to this form of medication.

 2. Stimulants of the natural immune defense reactions of the patient.
 This method, as developed by Dr. Frederick Koch of Detroit, seems to be as successful as the escharotic system or even more so, particularly in combating the types of cancer that cannot be reached by escharotics.
 (See accompanying abstracts of transcript of the investigation by the Ontario Cancer Commission.)
 [Note: Abstracts not available.]